Tilt Tension Troubles: How to Get It Just Right

 3. Locate and Adjust the Tilt Tension

-• For Automatic Adjustment: Sit back and let the chair adjust itself.
+• Automatic Adjustment: Sit back and let the chair adjust itself.
 If it feels off, consult the manual to ensure it is functioning properly.

 4. Find the Perfect Balance

 The goal is to find a balance where you can lean back comfortably without feeling like you’re going to tip over, and without having to use excessive force.
-It should feel smooth and natural.

 5. Fine-Tune as Needed